 As the world has changed over the last several generations, auto racing has changed as well.
 Of course, that includes the FIA Formula E Championship series called the ePrix.
 Instead of gasoline-powered engines, these race teams use electric ones.
-The 2017-2018 series begins in Hong Kong on December 2nd, 2017 and ends with the last race on July 15th, 2018 in New York City.
+The 2018-2019 series begins in Saudi Arabia on December 15th, 2018 and ends with the last race on July 17th, 2019 in New York City.
 There is a lot of TV coverage for this series, so there are options to find it.
 You can every ePrix race of the season by using a VPN.

 In 2014, the Internation Automobile Federation (FIA) held the Inaugural ePrix season.
 Electric cars have been around for many years.
 However, it has only been in the last several years that the technology has changed enough to enable it to happen.
 Advances from companies like Tesla have propelled electric cars back into the spotlight.
 Clearly, these are not the CitiCar electric vehicles from the 1970s.